FreeOurKnowledge/website/README.md

   * Follow/retweet us on [Twitter](https://twitter.com/projectfok) and [Facebook](https://www.facebook.com/projectFOK/)
   * Join our [Google Group](https://groups.google.com/g/free-our-knowledge-community/)
 2. Read the project [roadmap](https://github.com/FreeOurKnowledge/community/blob/master/ROADMAP.md)
-3. Look through the [list of campaign proposals](https://github.com/FreeOurKnowledge/community/issues) (any issue starting with 'Campaign') and comment on any that interest you, or add a thumbs up to show your support (this will help us decide which campaigns to post on the website)
+3. Look through the [list of campaign proposals](https://github.com/FreeOurKnowledge/community/issues) (any issue starting with 'Campaign') and comment on any that interest you, or add a thumbs up to show your support (this will help us decide which campaigns to post on the website).
+If you don't see a campaign that you think should be there, propose it by creating a new [issue](https://github.com/FreeOurKnowledge/documentation/issues/new/choose).
-4. Comment on any other [issues](https://github.com/FreeOurKnowledge/community/issues) that interest you
+4. Comment on any other [project issues](https://github.com/FreeOurKnowledge/community/issues) that you have thoughts on.

 ### Other info
 - Prior discussion at https://gitlab.com/publishing-reform/discussion/issues/78